nadhifikbarw/x-go-painless-null/README.md

 -- the rest...
 ```

-For UX sake, whenever you try to collect lengthy info from users, it's almost always best to have partial form / stepped form saving mechanism in place to reduce friction when users might be unable to finish it in one go.

-In this scenario we also imagine introducing autofill feature to make form filling experience even easier by leveraging Government-supplied information, user then will have the ability to correct any information that autofilled in case of mismatch/missing data from the 3rd party integration.

 ## Choosing between the `pgx/v5` and `database/sql`

-When using `sqlc` one can configure  which sql package to use to facilitate database connection and interfacing with your db-related logic.
+When using `sqlc`, one can configure which sql package to use that facilitate database connection and tailor your db-related logic.

 > From: https://github.com/jackc/pgx?tab=readme-ov-file#choosing-between-the-pgx-and-databasesql-interfaces
 >